69 Jonson St

 For audiences, I hope it brings understanding that we are all part of this story, it is part of our history and our present.
 For the Aboriginal community members in the audience, it is my profound hope that we do your stories justice.”
 Jane Harrison

 “I am always surprised by the power and presence of humour, especially when times appear at their bleakest and this play readily utilises humour to this effect.
 This play is ultimately not about lives in the home care system, but of the resilience to overcome an appalling start in life.
 This work operates as a sort of modern day urban song cycle, the storytelling occurs in a kind of dreaming time, where chronology and geography is fluid and secondary to the essence of who these characters are.

 I am always seeking to embed my own works with the knowledge I have and am continuing to accumulating as a long-time alumni of NAISDA.
 At NAISDA we learned dances, were told stories, lore and law, we made our own props from simple materials, often including, developing and substituting the traditional artefacts with urban equivalents at hand.

 I have enhanced the idea of Stolen occurring as a song cycle, sung or conceived by the character Ruby.
 Because she is deemed disturbed, I see her character as accessing the Dreaming more readily.“ Vicki Van Hout

-Please note: there is a schools performance on Stolen scheduled for Monday 18 June, 10am.
-Please contact Venue Manager for all school bookings: email@example.com
+Please note: there is a schools performance of Stolen scheduled for Monday 18 June, 10am but it has now SOLD OUT.
+Please contact Venue Manager for any school bookings for the Monday evening performance only: email@example.com

 5.30pm – Internet Sales close